vmware/versatile-data-kit/CONTRIBUTING.md

 This is a rough outline of what a contributor's workflow looks like:

 * Make a fork of the repository within your GitHub account
+   * Currently we accept contribution from forks only for examples and documentation changes until PR 854 is fixed.
-* Create a topic branch in your fork from where you want to base your work - name your branch according to our naming convention - person/<github-username>/<feature-name>
+* Create a topic branch from where you want to base your work - name your branch according to our naming convention - person/<github-username>/<feature-name>
 * Make commits of logical units
 * Make sure your commit messages are with the proper format, quality and descriptiveness (see below)
 * Push your changes to the topic branch in your fork